cal-cs184-student/hw-webpages-rk/hw1/index.md

 ## Task 5: "Pixel sampling" for texture mapping
-Pixel sampling is used to get pixels for a given screen space coordinate given a texture image (texels).
-I implemented texture mapping by repeating the same process for each coordinate within the triangle:
+Pixel sampling is used to get pixels for a given screen space coordinate given a texture image (made of texels).
+We implemented texture mapping by repeating the following process for each coordinate that we determined to be within the triangle:
 - based on the sample_rate, loop `sqrt(sample_rate)` amount of times
-- compute barycentric coordinates for uv
+- compute barycentric coordinates for `uv`
-- get color by sampling texel (either nearest or bilinear) of Vector uv
+- get color by sampling texel (either nearest or bilinear) of the 2D vector `uv`
-- fill pixel
+- fill the pixel

-Nearest pixel sampling method is getting the nearest texel corresponeidng to the pixel.
+Nearest pixel sampling method is getting the nearest texel that corresponds to the pixel.
 In bilinear pixel sampling, we sample multiple texels close to the corresponding pixel and calculate the correpsonding color based on the "closeness" to the texels we sampled.

 | Nearest; Sample Rate = 1 | Nearest; Sample Rate = 16 |
 | :----: | :----: |